Nabuuso/Awards/README.md

 # DESCRIPTION

-This web-app allows a user to create a Profile of Projects that are all under his username allowing other users to vote for them and visit his or her projects.
+The Awarda app allows a user to create a Profile of Projects that are all under his username allowing other users to vote for them and visit his or her projects.

 ## User Story